 As a business person, I need to constantly re-evaluate what I’m doing and what I offer to my customer.
 And in fact, I am always asking myself WHO is my customer?
 What does she need?
 What does she want?
-I’ve been thinking a lot lately about how what I do isn’t a necessity– most people aren’t lying awake at night wondering, “Where can I find a really cute frog applique pattern?” or “Gee, if only I could find a set of feather note cards to give the babysitter, my life would be so much easier.”
+I’ve been thinking a lot lately about how what I do isn’t a necessity– most people aren’t lying awake at night wondering, “Where can I find a really cute bee applique pattern?” or “Gee, if only I could find a set of coordination bee quilt labels to give my friends at the guild, my life would be so much easier.”
 And so, sometimes I really wonder if what I do is really worthwhile?
 Does it have meaning?
 Does it need to have meaning?

 And then I remind myself that everyone needs to have joy in their lives.
 What brings you joy?
 Well… there are about 7 billion answers to that question… Everyone has their own definition of joy, and everyone will find joy in a different way, unique to them… Because we are all different, each of us a unique facet of the image of our very creative Creator.